kiba/Writings/for_science/chp19_cultural_exchange.md

 "It doesn't sound like a place I would want to vacation over."

 Archer laughed.
-"I am just describing some of the problems that we have as a global civilization.
+"I am just describing some of the problems that we have or had as a global civilization.
 Don't take that as representative of Earth.
 My home country is quite nice to live in with almost the same living standard as Vale.
 It's not surprising when the United States is a world superpower and an economic powerhouse."

 The interview continued on for another thirty minutes.